 The overall end goal of the project was to both start and run the academy, as well as to help launch the initial worker-owned cooperative, democratically employed and owned by the incarcerated individuals once they exited the jail.
 The worker cooperative’s business model is centered around collecting and using compost within the Western Massachusetts region.

-For those getting out of jail, there are many costs accrued, both invisible and visible.
-There are court and parole fees, child support for parents, and the general cost of unemployment.
-Asking someone to step into a start up business with no guaranteed income is challenging and unfair, and also doesn’t serve the needs of the potential membership.
+For those getting out of jail, there are many financial hardships, both invisible and visible.
+There are court and parole fees, societal stigmas, the general costs of unemployment, and so much more.

 You can find out more about the type of work TESA does here.
 And if you want to be in touch with us about working together, simply fill out the form below!
 We’d love to hear from you.

 Image via Flickr user solylunafamilia.